A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Abstract

 \section{Abstract}

-In this work, we present a new method, based on Feynman-like diagrams, for computing the effective Hamiltonian of driven nonlinear oscillators.
-The pictorial structure associated with each diagram corresponds directly to a Hamiltonian term, the prefactor of which involves a simple counting of topologically equivalent diagrams.
-We also leverage the algorithmic simplicity of our scheme in a readily available computer program that generates the effective Hamiltonian to arbitrary order.
-At the heart of our diagrammatic method is a novel canonical perturbation expansion developed in phase space to capture the quantum nonlinear dynamics.
-A merit of this expansion is that it reduces to classical harmonic balance in the limit of $\hbar\rightarrow0$.
-Our method establishes the foundation of the dynamic control of quantum systems with the precision needed for future quantum machines.
-We demonstrate its value by treating five examples from the field of superconducting circuits.
-These examples involve an experimental proposal for the Hamiltonian stabilization of a three-legged Schr\"odinger cat, modeling of energy renormalization phenomena in superconducting circuits experiments, a comprehensive characterization of multiphoton resonances in a driven transmon, a proposal for an novel inductively shunted transmon circuit, and a characterization of classical ultra-subharmonic bifurcation in driven oscillators.
+In this work, we present a new diagrammatic method for computing the effective Hamiltonian of driven nonlinear oscillators.
+At the heart of our method is a self-consistent perturbation expansion developed in phase space, which establishes a direct correspondence between the diagram and algebra.
+Each diagram corresponds to a Hamiltonian term, the prefactor of which, like those in Feynman diagrams, involves a simple counting of topologically equivalent diagrams.
+Leveraging the algorithmic simplicity of our diagrammatic method, we provide a readily available computer program that generates the effective Hamiltonian to arbitrary order.
+We show the consistency of our schemes with existing perturbation methods such as the Schrieffer-Wolff method.
+Furthermore, we recover the classical harmonic balance scheme from our result in the limit of $\hbar\rightarrow0$.
+Our method contributes to the understanding of dynamic control within quantum systems and achieves precision essential for advancing future quantum information processors.
+To demonstrate its value and versatility, we analyze five examples from the field of superconducting circuits.
+These include an experimental proposal for the Hamiltonian stabilization of a three-legged Schr\"odinger cat, modeling of energy renormalization phenomena in superconducting circuits experiments, a comprehensive characterization of multiphoton resonances in a driven transmon, a proposal for an inductively shunted transmon circuit, and a characterization of classical ultra-subharmonic bifurcation in driven oscillators.
 Lastly, we benchmark the performance of our method by comparing it with experimental data and exact Floquet numerical diagonalization.